 Although there are a small handful of companies that calculate credit scores, the most commonly used credit score is the FICO Credit Score, specifically the FICO 8 score.
 The Fair Isaac Company or “FICO” owns the formula that calculates your FICO Credit Scores from your credit report.
 Although there are other companies that also calculate credit scores, 90% of lenders use a variety of different FICO scores to make their credit lending decisions.

-Even within FICO, there are different type of FICO credit scores.
+Even within FICO, there are different types of FICO scores.
 The most commonly used score is the FICO 8.
 The calculation of the FICO Score is always being updated to reflect changes in how consumers are using credit.
 Although the FICO 8 is the most commonly used score, the previously calculated scores, the FICO 2,4, and 5 are still used in mortgage lending.

 The FICO 9 is the newest version of the FICO score.
 Although it is not as widely used yet, its calculation is said to be more predictive of a borrower’s credit use.
 The FICO 9 considers rental history (only when reported by a landlord), does not negatively impact paid-off third-party collections, and unpaid medical collections have less of a negative impact than compared with the FICO 8 Score.